SeifReda30/FaceRecognitionSystem/README.md

 The Dataset used is available on kaggle : https://www.kaggle.com/seifreda/5-celebrities-dataset

+You can collect the dataset images in one folder with training set images and testing set images (respectively) and insert labeled images in the database then retrieve the dataset in the project splitted into X_train & y_train & X_text & y_test

-you can add sounds in the GUI part to introduce the celebrity name on recognizing him before showing his name
+You can add sounds in the GUI part to introduce the celebrity name on recognizing him before showing his name